 Dr. Hodges studies how people form an understanding of other people.
 She's interested in the role that the self, context, and other sources of information play in forming that understanding.
 One of her primary research interests is in people’s attempts to construct someone else’s perspective—what motivates them, how accurate they are, how strategies such as social comparison and projection are used in the process, and what consequences result from taking someone else's perspective.
 In another line of work, Dr. Hodges investigates social comparisons, with a focus on how people use information about themselves in making these comparisons.
 In her work, Dr. Hodges seeks to acknowledge both the cleverness and shortcomings of human cognitive strategies.
 For further information, visit Dr. Hodges’ website.

-Dr. Hodges will not be accepting new master's students for Fall 2017.
+Dr. Hodges will not be accepting new doctoral students for Fall 2018.

 Hodges, S.D., Lewis, K.L., & Ickes, W. (2015).
 The matter of other minds: Empathic accuracy and the factors that influence it.
 In P. Shaver, M. Mikulincer (Eds.), J.A.
 Simpson, & J. Dovidio (Assoc.
 Eds.), APA handbook of personality and social psychology: Vol 2.
 Interpersonal relations and group processes (pp.319-348).
 Washington, DC: American Psychological Association.

 Christian, C., Lee, I., & Hodges, S.D.
 (2014).
 From East to West: Accessibility and bias in self-other comparative judgments.
 Personality and Social Psychology Bulletin, 40, 1391-1405.